 AUSTIN, Texas - March 13, 2006 - Freescale Semiconductor is introducing the Freescale RS08, an ultra-low-end 8-bit microcontroller (MCU) core to meet demand for smaller, more cost-effective solutions.
 Ideal for traditional electro-mechanical designs that require additional functionality, the new core is designed to allow increased integration while staying at a low price point.

 As 8-bit microcontrollers move into more compact battery-powered systems, optimized power-efficient cores become crucial to the end product's success.
-The Freescale RS08 core is a stripped-down version of the popular S08 microcontroller core and is designed for emerging compact battery powered applications, replacing simple electro-mechanical devices that are better served by simplified microcontroller cores.
+The Freescale RS08 core is a stripped-down version of their S08 microcontroller core and targets emerging compact battery powered applications, replacing simple electro-mechanical devices that are better served by simplified microcontroller cores.

 The Freescale RS08 core is 30% smaller than the S08 core.
 Differences between the RS08 and the S08 core include: